ISM6562-Big-Data/TEAM_DATA_MINERS/A2-Cassandra-Query-First-Design/Uber_Cassandra-Query-First-Design.md

 Key achievements include:

 - Successful translation of an RDBMS schema to a NoSQL Cassandra model.
-- Improved handling of dynamic, high-volume data transactions across a distributed system.
+- Improved handling of dynamic, high-volume data transactions across a distributed nodes.
 - Alignment of database functionality with core business operations, optimizing for common queries to enhance user experience.

 ### Future Directions:

-Continuous monitoring and optimization of the schema as new queries and data access patterns emerge.
-Exploration of additional NoSQL features and tools to further enhance data retrieval and analytics capabilities.
-Incremental improvements in data consistency mechanisms while maintaining the high availability and performance that Cassandra offers.
+Continuous monitoring and optimization of the schema as new queries and data access patterns emerge.Incremental improvements in data consistency mechanisms while maintaining the high availability and performance that Cassandra offers.The shift to a denormalized data model will influence how data is managed, updated, and maintained, requiring a robust strategy for handling data mutations.

 In conclusion, this project not only supports the operational needs of Uber's ride-sharing platform but also serves as a valuable case study for similar applications looking to leverage NoSQL solutions for Big Data challenges.

 ## Section: VII Appendix

-### SQL Queries to Address the Questions
+### Draft SQL Queries to Address the Questions

 -- Q1: Load customer profile for a given user_id